AarjavPatni/watcloud-cli/README.md

 -  **Daemon Status**: Monitor the status of user daemons such as Docker rootless. -->

 ## Milestones
--  [ ] `status` – Quickly check the status of the WATcloud cluster, including which nodes are up or down and whether any nodes are under maintenance
+-  [x] `status` – Quickly check the status of the WATcloud cluster, including which nodes are up or down and whether any nodes are under maintenance.
 -  [ ] `quota list` – View your disk, CPU, and memory usage quotas.
 -  [ ] `daemon status` – Monitor the status of user daemons such as Docker rootless.